soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/automated-investigation-response-office.md

 ## How to get AIR

-Currently, Office 365 AIR is in preview.
-Office 365 AIR will be included in the following subscriptions:
+Currently, Office 365 AIR features are in preview.
+When generally available, Office 365 AIR features will be included in the following subscriptions:

 - Microsoft 365 Enterprise E5
 - Office 365 Enterprise E5